Reception Conditions

 The National Standards are aimed at the private operators of Direct Provision centres.
 They are, however, distinct from the tendering process and contractual relationship between private actors and IPAS.
 Furthermore, the mechanism for assessing adherence to the National Standards is a self-auditing process.
 There is no provision for oversight of adherence by IPAS or any independent monitoring body.
 While an important next step to the reforms proposed by the McMahon report, compliance with the National Standards, as currently proposed, lacks any oversight or enforcement mechanism, which may undermine their usefulness.
 While welcoming the introduction of a set of coherent accommodation standards, the Irish Refugee Council expressed concern at the lack of accountability mechanisms in its submission to the Standards Advisory Committee during the public consultation.[17]

 The National Standards became legally binding and enforceable on 1 January 2021.
-It was hoped that a mechanism for independent monitoring the implementation of the standards would be established soon thereafter.
+It was hoped that a mechanism for independent monitoring of the implementation of the standards would be established soon thereafter.
 Instead, inspections continued to be carried out by IPAS and a private contractor engaged by IPAS.
 In October 2021, Minister O’Gorman confirmed that that Direct Provision Accommodation Centres are to be monitored by the Health Information and Quality Authority (HIQA) for compliance with the National Standards.
-The Department of Children, Equality, Disability, Integration and Youth is currently engaging with HIQA and the Department of Health with a view to undertaking the preparatory work with regard to HIQA’s monitoring role.[20]
-In parallel with this process, the Health (Inspection of Emergency Homeless Accommodation and Asylum Seekers Accommodation) Bill is currently before the Dáil with a view to placing HIQA’s monitoring role on statutory footing.[21]
+The Department of Children, Equality, Disability, Integration and Youth is currently engaging with HIQA and the Department of Health with a view to undertaking the preparatory work with regard to HIQA’s monitoring role.[18]
+In parallel with this process, the Health (Inspection of Emergency Homeless Accommodation and Asylum Seekers Accommodation) Bill is currently before the Dáil with a view to placing HIQA’s monitoring role on statutory footing.[19]

 Throughout 2022, the Department of Children continued its engagement with HIQA and various other stakeholders regarding HIQA’s proposed monitoring of IPAS centres against the National Standards, which became legally binding in January 2021.
-An Expert Advisory Group was established, comprising of a range of different stakeholder organisations, service providers and service users, in order to inform this process and several meetings of the group were held throughout the year.[22]
+An Expert Advisory Group was established, comprising of a range of different stakeholder organisations, service providers and service users, in order to inform this process and several meetings of the group were held throughout the year.[20]
+Concurrently, in consultation with the Office of the Attorney General, the Department of Children drafted a Regulation to provide the necessary legal basis for HIQA’s monitoring role.[21]

 Report of the Advisory Group on the Provision of Support including Accommodation to Persons in the International Protection Process